 That’s it!
 Your Safari is now free of WebRTC leaks.
 However, this may also prevent WebRTC-based services from working in your browser.

 Blocking WebRTC leaks is a good start to securing your online activity, but it’s not enough.
-If you use NordVPN’s browser extension or VPN service to block these leaks, you’ll already have a collection of tools at your disposal to help secure yourself, including CyberSec and Onion over VPN.
-However, you’ll also want to read about our other tips on how to stay private and secure.
+If you use NordVPN’s browser extension or VPN service to block these leaks, you’ll already have a collection of tools at your disposal to help you stay secure.